Red-carpet fanfare dropped amid deadly California fires

 "This is an emergency, but you are not alone," the actress-pop star told evacuees in a video of her remarks posted by website TMZ.

-In Northern California, at least 29 people were confirmed dead in the wildfire that wiped out the town of Paradise, equaling the deadliest blaze in state history.
+In Northern California, more than 40 people were confirmed dead in the wildfire that wiped out the town of Paradise, making it the deadliest wildfire in recorded state history.
 The search for bodies continued Monday.

 Lynn Elber can be reached at lelber@ap.org and on Twitter at http://twitter.com/lynnelber.